-At Spectrum Therapy & Fitness, we consider everyone an athlete regardless of your activity or lifestyle.
+At The Body Tech, I consider everyone an athlete regardless of your activity or lifestyle.
 We take a client/athlete-centered approach to rehabilitating your injury with the intent of restoring your full functional capacity to your sport or activity.

 Here are a few benefits that we offer our patients: *

 - Understand the cause and nature of your injury so as to not repeat that same moment again.

 - Deal with inflammation, swelling, bruising, muscle atrophy, muscle weakness, and all other secondary complications.